angelcamelot/Azt3kNet/README.md

 ## 🧯 Ethics and Compliance Policies

-1. **Synthetic data only.** No agent represents real people and importing PII is prohibited.
-2. **No external automation.** Adapters are mocks; they never connect to real APIs or automate social networks.
-3. **Transparency and traceability.** Every generation records the `seed`, prompts used, compliance decisions, and metrics.
+1. **Transparency and traceability.** Every generation records the `seed`, prompts used, compliance decisions, and metrics.
-4. **Proactive moderation.** Risky content is blocked or labeled and never published without explicit review.
+2. **Proactive moderation.** Risky content is blocked or labeled and never published without explicit review.
-5. **Responsible LLM usage.** Ollama runs locally; model versions and parameters are documented.
+3. **Responsible LLM usage.** Ollama runs locally; model versions and parameters are documented.

 ## 🔧 Getting Started (Summary)